« Truffle Fudge Brownies from Crave Bake Shop (GF, DF) | Main | Kyra's Baking Class: Replacing Common Ingredients »

 Preheat oven to 350 degrees.
 Oil an 8-inch square baking pan and then line with parchment paper so the ends extend up over the top of the pan.
 Lightly oil the parchment paper.

-In a large bowl, combine the cocoa powder, potato starch, tapioca flour, sugar and salt.
-Whisk in the eggs, oil, water and vanilla extract.
+In a large bowl, combine the cocoa powder, coconut flour, almond flour and salt.
+Whisk in the eggs, oil, water, agave, and vanilla extract.
 Stir until well combined and uniform in texture.

 Pour the batter into the prepared pan and bake until a toothpick inserted in the center of the brownies comes out almost clean, 35 to 40 minutes.
 Let the brownies cool completely in the pan and then refrigerate in the pan for 1 hour.
 Using the ends of the parchment paper, lift the brownies out of the pan and cut into squares.